digital-science/dimcli/README.md

 ## Using Dimcli in Jupyter Notebooks

-DimCli contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook.
+DimCli can simplify working with the Dimensions API within a Jupyter notebook.
+For example, it contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook.

-> this section of the docs is incomplete, but you can see DimCli in action in this [notebook](https://nbviewer.jupyter.org/github/digital-science/dimensions-api-examples/blob/master/stable/1.%20Getting%20Started.ipynb) and this [repo](https://github.com/digital-science/dimensions-api-examples)
+> this section of the docs is incomplete, but you can see DimCli in action in this [repo](https://github.com/digital-science/dimensions-api-examples/tree/master/1%20Getting%20Started)

 ## Comments, bug reports